Employee Handbooks - Work Rules - Employee Conduct: Texas

 - The Texas Payday Law requires that all private employers deliver the final paycheck to an employee who is discharged within six calendar days of termination, and pay an employee who voluntarily resigns by the next regularly scheduled payday.
 An employer may not withhold or deduct from any paycheck, including a final paycheck, any part of an employee's wages, unless the employer: (1) is under a court order to do so; (2) is authorized to do so by state or federal law; and (3) has written authorization from the employee for the deduction.
 See Texas Payday Law.

-- Texas employers must allow time off from work for voting, jury duty, and, in certain circumstances, attendance at a political convention.
-See Work Schedules and Attendance.
+- Texas employers must allow leave and time off from work for voting, jury duty, and, in certain circumstances, attendance at a political convention.
+See Leaves.